pace-neutrons/Horace/documentation/add/01_add.md

 ## Introduction

-Horace is a suite of programs for the visualisation and analysis of large datasets from time-of-flight neutron inelastic scattering spectrometers
+Horace is a suite of programs for the visualization and analysis of large datasets from time-of-flight neutron inelastic scattering spectrometers

 The code is split into two projects: